 Hello!
-I am Qian Zhang.
-I am an Associate Research Scientist with the University of Maryland Center for Environmental Science (UMCES) at the USEPA Chesapeake Bay Program (CBP) .
-Within the CBP's Scientific, Technical Assessment and Reporting (STAR) team, my main role is to collaborate with scientists and managers in the CBP Partnership to analyze monitoring data and explore the temporal and spatial patterns and trends of water quality in Chesapeake Bay and its watershed, which are critical to defining the success of the Bay restoration effort toward meeting the goals of the 2014 Chesapeake Bay Watershed Agreement and to making science-based management decisions in the foreseeable future.
+My name is Qian Zhang.
+I am an Associate Research Scientist with the University of Maryland Center for Environmental Science (UMCES) at the USEPA Chesapeake Bay Program (CBP).
+As part of the CBP's Scientific, Technical Assessment and Reporting (STAR) team, I collaborate closely with scientists and managers across the CBP Partnership to analyze water quality monitoring data and assess the temporal and spatial trends in Chesapeake Bay and its watershed.
+This effort is essential in evaluating the progress of the Bay restoration effort, supporting the goals of the 2014 Chesapeake Bay Watershed Agreement, and informing science-based management decisions for the future.
+Additionally, I hold a part-time appointment as an ORISE Faculty Research Fellow at the USEPA Office of Research and Development (ORD), where I work within the National Nutrient Inventory team on the development and application of nutrient inventories and predictive water quality models.

 I am particularly interested in applying scientific principles and statistical approaches to examine nutrient and sediment loads from watersheds and better understand their drivers and impacts along the land-river-estuary continuum.
 My specific research interests include: (1) quantifying riverine water-quality loads and trends; (2) improving statistical methods for riverine water-quality load and trend estimation; (3) disentangling natural and anthropogenic controls of riverine water-quality loads and trends; and (4) understanding impacts of riverine loads on receiving waters.
 As a Monitoring Data Analyst at CBP, I am committed to developing new approaches to integrate, analyze, and visualize complex environmental data toward extracting and communicating meaningful patterns.